pramaku/PythonProjects/README.md

 2) Programming Python, 4th Edition - Mark Lutz

-Refer the script file docuementation for details on using the script.
+Refer the script file documentation for details on using the script.